skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 **Please note that if you get an Unofficial Firmware Detected message on your Skywallet then immediately disconnect the device and contact the Skycoin support.**

-You can use the following Link: [store.skycoin.net/pages/support](store.skycoin.net/pages/support)
+You can use the following Link to the [Support page](store.skycoin.net/pages/support).

 Alternatively, you can detail your concerns and send an email to **support@skycoin.zendesk.com**